spencer-shadley/completed-class/23-project-3-week-1/hw/README.md

 ## Application Requirements

-- Must use MERN stack
+- Must use MERN stack (you may substitute MySQL for MongoDB if desired)

+- Must be deployed (recommended on Heroku)

-- Must use a CSS framework _other than_ Bootstrap
+- Must have a well-written README

 ## Presentation Requirements